 Warner Bros. agreed to finance the hefty tab for the American leg, but—as is standard practice in the industry—the money came out of Phillipps’ putative royalties.
-Another change from the bad old days was that Phillipps was now paying a wage to his band.
-This would ensure a little more stability in the personnel stakes, but it also reinforced the feeling that Phillipps was the Chills and the others were hired hands and not the equals that he constantly begged them to be.
+In a well-intentioned change from the bad old days, Phillipps now paid a wage to his band.
+This would ensure a little more stability, but it also created an employer/employee relationship.

 Indeed, it was just the second show with new drummer Craig Mason whom Phillipps had poached from Flying Nun labelmates the Able Tasmans.
 The lineup was rounded out by avuncular bass player Terry Moore, on his third stint as a Chill; Texan keyboardist Lisa Mednick, who had played on the Soft Bomb sessions, was then lured away by neo-folkie and good friend Michelle Shocked but subsequently fired for no apparent reason; and guitarist Steven Schayer, the one “find” from the Soft Bomb sessions.
-The son of a cop who had busted Lenny Bruce, Schayer started out as a backing vocalist and was promoted to guitarist, an able foil for Phillipps.
+The son of a cop who had busted Lenny Bruce, and the brother of the drummer for Bad Religion, Schayer started out as a backing vocalist and was promoted to guitarist, an able foil for Phillipps.

 Phillipps, a musical perfectionist but somewhat lacking in HR skills, knew as well as anyone that this lineup was having problems.
 During the tour, he complained about the band but only reluctantly communicated his concerns to the band members themselves.
 “There’s a limit to how much I can verbally describe things, it has to be something that’s discovered by a group through playing the songs,” he said during our Los Angeles chat.
 “I’m really trying to get into it on stage and I’m not used to looking around and seeing everyone else play their parts contently.
 All the songs have sort of reached a level where people think that’s what they are, but in fact I know that they can be another 40 per cent more powerful, and more amazing in some cases.”